-There may be more than one acceptable treatment plan; questions should be answered as asked.
+There may be more than one acceptable treatment plan.
+Questions should be answered as asked.

-Scoring
+Scoring Information

-Three Examiners grade each Candidate's submission independently.
+Three examiners independently grade each candidate's performance.
 Each treatment plan is evaluated on the five criteria listed below:

 - 1. Treatment modifications.

 - 2. Is the treatment plan inclusive?

 - 3. Does the treatment plan exhibit overtreatment?

 - 4. Is the treatment sequence appropriate?

 - 5. Is the treatment plan concise, well organized, and easily interpreted?